Spanish Civil War: Support for the Republicans

 The USSR sent 2,000–3,000 military advisers to Spain; while the Soviet commitment of troops was fewer than 500 men at a time, Soviet volunteers often operated Soviet-made tanks and aircraft, particularly at the beginning of the war.
-The Spanish commander of every military unit on the Republican side was attended by a "Comissar Politico" of equal rank, who represented Moscow.
+The Soviets also ran the People's Commissariat for Internal Affairs (NKVD) inside the Republican rearguard.
+Communist figures led operations that included the murders of leftist figures.